IU-PR/Capstone_project/content/docs/Groups/Ayoto.md

 Good!

 **Next Steps**<br>
 Good.
-You should relay think of testing with users (Usability testing)
+You should really think of testing with users (Usability testing)

 **Overall**<br>
 Good report, you should focus more on testing the product.